-Because they roll Parts A, B & D into one, and also can provide vision & dental coverage, some people find them easier to use and, depending on the plan chosen, less costly.
+Advantage plans roll Parts A, B & D into one, and can also provide vision & dental coverage, so some people find it easier to use & depending on the plan, less costly.

 If you are enrolled in a Medicare Advantage plan, you will not need a Medigap plan.
 Advantage plans generally require you to stay within their network of doctors and hospitals to control costs.
 Your choice of plans will depend on where you live; some places have 20 or more plans available, others have only one or two.

 into a single plan, with a single card.

 Approximately 20 million Americans sign up for Part C annually.

 Part C plans are offered by private companies and offer all the benefits of Medicare Parts A & B, and some plans provide additional benefits beyond those offered under Parts A & B. These benefits can include prescription drug coverage, vision, dental, hearing benefits, and health and wellness programs.

 ** Individuals who are enrolled in a Medicare Advantage plan are not eligible for a Medicare supplement policy. **

 Individuals enrolled in a Medicare Advantage plan are responsible for paying their Part B premium in addition to their Medicare Advantage premium.